 And you never know what’s going to crop up next.
 When Nemacolin’s Mystic Rock was included on the PGA Tour, pro-golfers asked for an RV Park and the Hardy’s delivered.
 When guests made it known that they didn’t want to leave their pets home, the Hardy’s built Wooflands – a dog and cat spa/hotel – on the property.
 The original Hunting Lodge has recently been renovated – to the tune of thirty million bucks.

 Nemacolin currently offers fifteen places to eat, ranging from fine dining to grab and go.
 Among them:

-Lautrec @ Chateau Lafayette.
 Highlighting the best of Namacolin’s 25,000-bottle wine cellar (21,000 stocked right now), you can dine on contemporary, lighter French cuisine beneath the lithographs of famous French artists including Henri Toulouse Lautrec.
 Exceptional dining all around, Lautrec has been awarded Five Stars by both Forbes and AAA. $115pp for 4-course tasting menu, $215 with paired wine.

 Casual, and overlooking Links Golf Course, the kitchen is best at Smoked Brisket Sandwich ($12), Corn and Crab Fritters ($11) and the scrape-the-skillet decadent Cast Iron Chocolate Cookie ($8) for dessert.

-There are 318 rooms in six lodging options, from hotels to homes, the most obviously extravagant being the Chateau Lafayette.
+There are 318 rooms in six lodging options, from hotels to homes.
+The most obviously extravagant is Chateau Lafayette.
 Dressed up with twinkling chandeliers – in the elegant lobby and in many rooms – décor could have gone excessively wrong.
 But here, the guest chambers are less Louis XIV outrageous and more French Country Home subtle.

 Rooms are quite elegant: Painted Chinese porcelain table lamps, tasseled curtains, carved spindle four-post beds, nature prints – all in pallets of money greens and kingly burgundies.